Mati-Wojtacha/TeamGenerator/README.md

 # TeamGenerator
 This project is a springboot backend application that allows the user to create all possible combinations of two teams with equal number of players, given a list of players.

+The application uses a recursive algorithm to generate all the subsets of the player list, and then filters out the ones that do not satisfy the team size constraint.
+The application also ensures that each player plays with and against every other player an equal number of times, by using a balanced incomplete block design (BIBD) method.
+The application exposes a REST API that accepts a JSON request with the player list and the team size, and returns a JSON response with the list of all possible team combinations.
+The application is based on the MVC design pattern and uses Spring Boot framework for creating and running the application.